krahets/hello-algo/en/docs/chapter_heap/heap.md

 ### 3. &nbsp; Inserting an Element Into the Heap

 Given an element `val`, we first add it to the bottom of the heap.
-After addition, since `val` may be larger than other elements in the heap, the heap's property may be violated. **Therefore, it's necessary to repair the path from the inserted node to the root node**.
+After insertion, because `val` may be larger than other elements in the heap, the heap property may be violated. **Therefore, we need to restore the heap property along the path from the inserted node to the root**.
 This operation is called <u>heapify</u>.

 Starting from the inserted node, **perform heapify from bottom to top**.
-As shown in Figure 8-3, we compare the inserted node with its parent node, and if the inserted node is larger, swap them.
-Then continue this operation, repairing nodes in the heap from bottom to top until we pass the root node or encounter a node that does not need swapping.
+As shown in Figure 8-3, we compare the inserted node with its parent, and if the inserted node is larger, we swap them.
+We continue this process from bottom to top until we move past the root or reach a node that no longer needs to be swapped.

 === "<1>"
     ![Steps of inserting an element into the heap](heap.assets/heap_push_step1.png){ class="animation-figure" }